MicrosoftDocs/azure-aks-docs/articles/aks/concepts-network-isolated.md

 The following options are supported for private ACR with network isolated clusters:

-* **AKS-managed ACR**: AKS creates, manages, and reconcile an ACR resource in this option.
+* **AKS-managed ACR**: AKS creates, manages, and reconciles an ACR resource in this option.
 You don't need to assign any permissions or manage the ACR.
 AKS manages the cache rules, private link, and private endpoint used in the network isolated cluster.
 An AKS-managed ACR follows the same behavior as other resources (route table, Azure Virtual Machine Scale Sets, etc.) in the infrastructure resource group. **You should not update/delete the ACR, its cache rules, or its system images to avoid the risk of cluster components or new node bootstrap failing**.
 The AKS-managed ACR is continuously reconciled so that cluster components and new nodes work as expected.

     > [!NOTE]
     > After you delete an AKS network isolated cluster, related resources such as the AKS-managed ACR, private link, and private endpoint are automatically deleted.